swiftlang/swift-evolution/proposals/0413-typed-throws.md

 }
 ```

 The scope of potential changes to the concurrency library to make full use of typed throws is large.
-Unlike with the standard library, the adoption of typed throws in the concurrency library requires some interestish design.
+Unlike with the standard library, the adoption of typed throws in the concurrency library requires some interesting design.
 Therefore, we leave it to a follow-on proposal, noting only that whatever form `AsyncSequence` takes with typed throws, the language support for asynchronous `for..in` will need to adjust.

 ### Specific thrown error types for distributed actors